Academia

 Saint-Julien-du-Sault

-We are delighted to present the second edition our ancient music academy.
+We are delighted to present the fourth edition our ancient music academy.
 This academy will allow young musicians and singers to deepen and develop their knowledge and practice of historical interpretation.
 They will be guided by artists renowned for their individual approach, whether in terms of their teaching or their performance style.
 This approach, the very essence of Les Epopées, is at the heart of the Academy's teaching.

 Application